denzelrenner/LIFE4136-Group1-Rotation2/README.md

 All the code in this section of the analysis is entered into the PyMOL command line.

+Before beginning this section of the analysis you need to ensure the colorh.py script is in this directory `~/g46214_modelling_output`

 We have successfully modelled our proteins and now want to actually investigate the mutations in three dimensional space and create images to be used in our papers/presentations.
 We will load the different pdb files into PyMOL, highlight domains or motifs of interest, and take snapshots of our proteins.

 As mentioned before, the alphafold output directories are named with unique identifiers such that the directory name for the modelling job is always different every time you run it.
 As such the paths given in our commands are generic to not cause any confusion.
 The output directory for each modelling job should have a number of different models ranked from 001 to 005.
 We will always be using the rank 001 model for the purposes of investigating our protein structure and mutations, and we take it as our best estimate of the true protein structure.